Ain't No Grave

-"Ain't No Grave" (also known as "Gonna Hold This Body Down") is a traditional American gospel song attributed to Claude Ely (1922–1978) of Virginia.
+"Ain't No Grave" (also known as "Gonna Hold This Body Down") is a traditional American gospel song attributed to Claude Ely of Virginia.

 History

 Claude Ely, a songwriter and preacher from Virginia, describes composing the song while sick with tuberculosis in 1934 when he was twelve years old.
 His family prayed for his health, and in response he spontaneously performed this song.

 An African-American gospel song, "C'aint no grave," has been traced back to a 1933 Church of God in Christ hymnal by blogger Debi Simons.
 That version was recorded by Bozie Sturdivant in July 1942 (and released in 1943 as "Ain't No Grave Can Hold My Body Down") in a slower, gospel style and in 1946-7 by Sister Rosetta Tharpe with barrelhouse piano, Tharpe having grown up in COGIC.
+The COGIC-affiliated duo, The Two Gospel Keys, recorded an uptempo version in April 1947.

 The song in Ely's version was recorded (and copyrighted) in 1953, even though he wrote it as early as 1935.